|AATA Online (Abstracts of International Conservation Literature)|

 |Oxford Handbooks Online|

 The Oxford Handbooks series brings together leading scholars to write articles that survey the current state of scholarship in their field.
-The collection contains the following subject areas: Archaeology, Business & Management, Classical Studies, Criminology, Economics & Finance, History, Linguistics, Literature, Philosophy, Political Science, Psychology and Religion.
+The collection contains the following subject areas: Archaeology, Business & Management, Classical Studies, Criminology, Economics & Finance, History, Linguistics, Literature, Philosophy, Political Science, Psychology, Religion and Sociology.